Azure/terraform-azurerm-avm-res-certificateregistration-certificateorder/README.md

 ### <a name="input_location"></a> [location](#input\_location)

-Description: Azure region where the resource should be deployed.
+Description: (Required) Azure region where the resource should be deployed.
+Changing this forces a new resource to be created.

 Type: `string`

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name of the this resource.
+Description: (Required) The name of the App Service Certificate Order resource.
+Changing this forces a new resource to be created.

 Type: `string`

 ### <a name="input_resource_group_name"></a> [resource\_group\_name](#input\_resource\_group\_name)

-Description: The resource group where the resources will be deployed.
+Description: (Required) The resource group where the resources will be deployed.
+Changing this forces a new resource to be created.

 Type: `string`